qll/qllbot/README.md

 way of writing modules.
 Nobody knows what functionality you might expect from a bot, but with a little knowledge of Python you can write powerful modules yourself.

-First, let me give you a small overview: Modules are files in the ./modules/ directory.
-They contain one or more commands which are grouped together through this system.
-If we take a look into the basic.py module, you can see three commands which are represented by functions (get_time, calculate, say).
-Commands react to a certain syntax in the chat room, like hashtag (#) + command keyword (e.g. '#say param').
+First, let me give you a small overview: Modules are files in the ./modules/ directory and they contain one or more commands.
+If you take a look into the basic.py module, you can see three commands which are represented by functions (get_time, calculate, say).
+Commands react to a certain syntax in the chat room, like hashtag (#) + command keyword (e.g. '#key param').
 If you need deeper access to chat functions an eventlistener might be the way to go.
 You can find eventlistener functions in the module youtube.py.
 The function 'display_youtube_video_title()' reacts to the event 'channel_message' and does not have to be called with a hashtag (#).
-If you are curios: youtube.py searches for youtube links and prints out title and uploader if it found anything.
+If you are curios: youtube.py searches for youtube links and prints out title and uploader.

 ## Write a command ##